Emergency Care—Right When and Where You Need It

 - Virtua Memorial Pediatric Pavilion utilizes the latest technology to support the fastest recovery possible.

-- Virtua Memorial and Virtua Voorhees provide designated areas for the prompt treatment of patients with minor illnesses such as ear infections or injuries such as cuts and sprains.
-This service is available between 9 am and 1 pm, 7 days a week at Virtua Memorial and between 11 am and 11 pm, 7 days a week at Virtua Voorhees.
+- Virtua Memorial, Virtua Voorhees, and Virtua Willingboro provide designated areas for the prompt treatment of patients with minor illnesses such as ear infections or injuries such as cuts and sprains.
+This service is available between 9 am and 1 pm, 7 days a week at Virtua Memorial and between 11 am and 11 pm, 7 days a week at Virtua Voorhees and Virtua Willingboro.

-- All Virtua hospitals are designated Primary Stroke Centers by the New Jersey Department of Health and follow strict protocols for treating patients with stroke symptoms
+- Virtua Marlton, Virtua Memorial, Virtua Voorhees and Virtua Willingboro are designated Primary Stroke Centers by the New Jersey Department of Health and follow strict protocols for treating patients with stroke symptoms.

 - All Virtua EDs provide teleneurology, which allows emergency room physicians to have round-the-clock access to neurologists via real-time, two-way audio and video communication for the rapid diagnosis of stroke symptoms.

 - Virtua has established Chest Pain Centers (CPC) within each hospital for the rapid and early diagnosis of heart attack.
 The emergency department staff follows protocols to make a timely diagnosis in the critical early stage when treatments are most effective.

 - Virtua Express Urgent Care Centers are conveniently located throughout New Jersey and treat patients with minor sicknesses or injuries that require immediate attention.
 No appointments necessary and all major insurances accepted.

 - Mobile Intensive Care Unit (MICU): the largest in the state with 11 advanced life support units and 165 full- and part-time paramedics.